 - 4 lbs (2 kg) leg of lamb

 - 1 teaspoon chopped fresh rosemary

 - 4 oz soft butter

-- Preheat your oven to gas mark 5 375 degrees F (190 degrees C) 10% less heat is needed if you have a fan assisted oven.
+- Preheat your oven to gas mark 5 375 degrees F (190 degrees C).
+If you have a fan-assisted oven, 10% less heat is needed.

-- Mix all the herbs plus a level teaspoon of salt and some ground pepper to the butter
+- Mix all the herbs plus 1 level teaspoon of salt and some ground pepper into the butter.

-- To make the gravy: Take the juices that have come from the meat and spoon off most of the fat.
-You will see that they are floating of the top of the juice.
-Put the fat in a bowl and leave the juices in the tin
+- Make the gravy: Take the juices that have come from the meat and spoon off most of the fat.
+You will see that they are floating on top of the juice.
+Put the fat in a bowl and leave the juices in the tin.

 - Put the tin on a medium heat and sprinkle in the flour when the juices start bubbling.
 Make a smooth paste.
 Cook for a little while to brown.
 Stir with a wooden spoon.

 - Now slowly stir in the wine and the stock, stirring all the time to avoid lumps.